Handloom sari: The weaving process

 A handloom sari is often woven on a shuttle-pit loom made from ropes, wooden beams and poles.
 The shuttle is thrown from side-to-side by the weaver.
 Other weavers use a fly-shuttle loom which can produce different types of patterns.
 The saris can vary in size and quality.

 Handloom sari weaving is generally a family business and is one of India's cottage industries.
 The handloom saris are made from silk or cotton threads.
 The handloom weaving process requires several stages in order to produce the final product.
 Traditionally the processes of dyeing (during the yarn, fabric, or garment stage), warping, sizing, attaching the warp, weft winding and weaving were done by weavers and local specialists around weaving villages.
 However, currently most of the activities are outsourced.

 Major regional weaving traditions

 Weaving takes place in many regions of India.
 Each region follows traditions for the motifs, designs and colours.
 Handloom weaving takes place in villages supporting lakhs (hundred thousands) of families for their livelihoods.

 Types of handloom saris

 Tant sari is a traditional sari of Bangladesh.
 "Tant" means "Handloom" in Bengali language.
 Handloom industry in Tangail is famous for its Tangail saris which are also a type of Tant sari.
-Some of the well-known Indian handloom saris are Kanchipuram silk saris, Maheshwari saris, Bagh print saris, Chanderi silk saris, Tussar silk saris, Banarasi silk saris, Baluchuri saris, Sambalpuri saris, Kantha stitch saris, Bandhani saris and Munga saris.
+Some of the well-known Indian handloom saris are Kanchipuram silk saris, Maheshwari saris, Bagh print saris, Chanderi silk saris, Tussar silk saris, Banarasi silk saris, Baluchuri saris, Sambalpuri saris, Kantha stitch saris, Bandhani saris and Munga saris.Munga saris, and Narayanpet handloom saris, which are known for their checkered patterns and temple-style borders.”
 Some handloom saris are made out of high-quality silk fabric, which is valued for its lustre.